 The locals here are friendly.
 There are fun outdoor activities, art galleries, and outstanding restaurants.
 This area also has sorry unmatched mountain and bay views, and beautiful beaches snowbirds can enjoy.

-- Activities in Bucerias, Mexico in the winter
+- 7 Activities in Bucerias, Mexico in the fall, winter, or spring

 Why should people stay during the winter?